Form and Function

 Type of Agarose -Mr range (Relative Migration Distance)

-Agarose Gel Electrophoresis can be used for relative sizing of DNA, RNA and high molecular weight proteins.
 Agarose gel has the advantages that the gel is easily poured and it does not denature the samples.
 The samples can also be recovered.
 The disadvantages are that gels can melt during electrophoresis and different forms of genetic material may run in unpredictable forms.